Motorcyclist arrested after leading officers on multi-parish chase, Hammond police say

 The Hammond Police Department says an officer tried to stop Thomas Gainey, 29, of Ponchatoula, when he was spotted driving 70 miles per hour in a 45 mile-per-hour zone.

 Gainey allegedly did not stop and kept driving into Livingston Parish.
-When he crossed parish lines, the Addis Police Department joined the chase.
+When he crossed parish lines, the Albany Police Department joined the chase.

 Police said Gainey reached speeds of more than 90 miles per hour before the chase ended on I-55 southbound.